liuyanwan/COMPS209W-PROJECT/README.md

 # COMP S209W
 COMPS209W individual project

-sorry about it, I sitll working on it by my onw.
-I'm having trouble choosing a tpoic.
+sorry about it, I am still working on it on my own.
+I'm having trouble choosing a topic